updated with additional links and notes about tildes: 2023-08-23

 We also talked about the finger protocol and I demonstrated ssh, finger, and moving around and working with a Linux system.
 Then I introduced the idea of a tilde server and we talked about what that is.

-With that, I let students request a login username, then gave them a complex password, and showed them how to login via ssh on the classroom computers (Macs) or via Git-Bash on Windows.
+After an intro to tilde communities, I demonstrate our class tilde server by logging in, and I let students request a login username, then give them a complex password, and show them how to login via ssh on the classroom computers (Macs) or via Git-Bash on Windows.

 Creating the server